-Pakistan stands committed to achieving 17 Sustainable Development Goals (SDGs) and 169 targets thereunder by the year 2030.
-National Assembly of Pakistan has adopted SDGs as national goals.
-Punjab government has taken lead on SDGs and has established a dedicated SDGs Support Unit under P&D Board to provide technical assistance to government departments for achieving SDGs.
-The Departments are advised to accord priority to the schemes which address SDGs and the targets while preparing Annual Development Plan (ADP) for the year 2019-20.
+Pakistan affirmed its commitment to the 2030 Agenda for Sustainable Development by adopting the Sustainable Development Goals (SDGs) as its own national development agenda through a unanimous National Assembly Resolution in 2016.
+In 2018, the newly elected Government designed and approved a National SDGs Framework that envisages a national vision to prioritize and localize SDGs.
+The country is making all possible efforts to establish institutional mechanisms in line with the 2030 Agenda.
+The provincial government has a firm stance on strengthening institutions, ensuring meritocracy and introducing transparency at all levels.
+Government of the Punjab has taken lead on SDGs and has established a dedicated SDGs Support Unit under P&D Board to provide technical assistance to government departments for achieving SDGs.
+The Departments are advised to accord priority to the schemes which address SDGs and the targets while preparing Annual Development Programme (ADP) for the year 2020-21.
 It is also important that a clear monitoring strategy is put in place by the departments to track performance against each of the 169 targets.
-The design of the schemes should be representative of this fact and must actively document the progress to ensure that the province is moving towards compliance and also measuring this compliance with robust evidence - an area of critical weakness under the MDGs.
-To assist the departments a template has been provided at Annex-IV which may be attached with new PC documents being developed for the ADP 2019-20.
+As a part of localization efforts, UNDP Pakistan is also supporting the Government of the Punjab in the formulation of district localization plans for poorest districts of Punjab by adopting a bottom-up approach for identification of SDGs related priorities.
+As a pilot initiative, two (02) districts - Bhakkar and Rajanpur - were selected for their performance on Multi-Dimensional Poverty Index (MPI) for developing SDGs localization plan including assessments of planning and budgeting processes and identification of priorities with respect to SDGs.
+To assist the departments a template has been provided at Annex-IV which may be attached with new PC documents being developed for the ADP 2020-21.